 Across the world, the pandemic has crippled economies, disrupted supply chains, reduced purchasing power, and increased food prices.
 Even a high ranking official at the World Health Organization remarked about the damage created by lockdowns, especially among poorer populations.
 “Lockdowns . . . have one consequence that you must never, ever belittle, and that is making poor people an awful lot poorer.”

 One of our overseas Anabaptist contacts wrote, “Our hearts break for the displaced who do not have access to food unless friends manage to get money to them somehow.
 Lord, we cry for your mercy on this land!”

 In addition to blankets, the need for food is endless.
 If you wish to help supply blankets or food, your gift will be deeply appreciated.

-To help support the Coronavirus Crisis Care—Blankets program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Coronavirus Crisis Care—Blankets program, please click below.